| Introduction As we have seen in Unit 1, the governance of schools does not

 are translated into administrative instructions, directives

+and guidelines which determine how schools are governed.
 The main purpose of this unit is to assist the school head

 to understand the sources of authority which determine how